Welcome to the Sitka Maritime Heritage Society

 - Historic downtown Sitka and waterfront

-- The real, surprising story of Sitka, Tlingit America, Boston Men and sea otter, Russians, the U.S. Army, Missionaries and fishing boat building and more
+- Get the real, surprising backstory of Sitka: Tlingit America, Boston Men and sea otter, Russians, the U.S. Army, Missionaries, Fishermen and more

 - Knowledgeable local guide, small group